-Council of Europe’s Co-Management of the Youth Sector
+Council of Europe’s Co-Management System of the Youth

 The Council of Europe’s Co-Management System is the longest-standing practice of participatory decision-making in the world, and one of the very few examples of shared decision-making between governments and young people with power shared in full 50:50 parity.
 Through its constant training and education, as well as its continuous grant-making, the Council of Europe has influenced and improved the youth sector profoundly.
 Its model for co-management has been applied in a wide range of other governance and/or policy contexts.
 The Council of Europe’s comprehensive Co-Management of the Youth Sector is recognized with Future Policy Bronze Award 2019 for Political Participation and Civil Engagement of Youth, awarded by the World Future Council in partnership with UNDP and IPU and supported by ILO, UN Secretary-General’s Envoy on Youth and Youth Policy Labs (YPL).